alexeidoell/geebeemoo/README.md

 # gbemu

-(gee-bee-moo)
+(gee-bee-moo) fighting for my life in an attempt to simulate a gaming boy

-fighting for my life in an attempt to simulate a gaming boy
+Gameboy emulator written in C++23 using SDL2.

 # Features and Plans
 | Feature | Status |